Memory

 When should I use memory?

-- You are building an agent that talks to the same user (or set of users) over multiple sessions and want it to recall preferences, history, and prior decisions.
+- Your agent talks to the same user (or users) across sessions and should recall their preferences, history, and prior decisions.

-- You want the LLM to have access to long-term context without paying to keep it in the main message thread on every call.
+- You want long-term context available to the LLM without paying to keep it in the message history on every call.

-If you only need to remember a few values for a single run, just use a local variable.
-If you need durable structured storage across runs, this is the layer for you.
+If you only need to remember a few values for a single run, use a normal variable.
+Memory is for durable, structured knowledge that outlives the run.

 Memory is opt-in.
-Add a memory block to your agency.json:
+Add a memory block to your agency.json with a directory to store things in:

 {